Sayan3990/Big-Data-PPT/Sayan-speech.md

 Myself Sayan <br/>
 So, as of now, we have discussed the difference and challenges associated with traditional marketing. <br/>
 Then <br/>
-What are the Innovation, we can have based on Big Data Technology? <br/>
+How can we innovate marketing strategies based on Big Data Technology? <br/>

 > Next Slide